dreed47/redfin/README.md

 <img src="https://raw.githubusercontent.com/home-assistant/brands/master/custom_integrations/redfin/logo.png" width="40%">

-{% if prerelease %}

-### NB!: This is a Beta version!

-{% endif %}

 This is a _Custom Integration_ for [Home Assistant](https://www.home-assistant.io/).
 It uses the unofficial [Redfin](https://www.redfin.com) API to get property value estimates.

-There is currently support for the Sensor device type within Home Assistant.
+There currently is support for the Sensor device type within Home Assistant.

 ## Installation